Anxiety towards the end of life: Information for clinicians

 Anxiety is very common in advancing illness.

 For many people death is a taboo subject.
-Unexpressed fears about the end of life can worsen anxiety, affect quality of life and impact a persons ability to have a good ending.
+Unexpressed fears about the end of life can worsen anxiety and impact symptom control and quality of life.

 Leaning in to exploring individual worries is key and requires brave empathic communication.
 Patients can feel overwhelmed and the conversations can't be rushed.
 Depending on your clinical setting it may require several appointments to explore, and your patient should control the pace.